Moving Your Retirement Account Overseas: What to Know

 IRAs for US Expats

 IRAs for US expats are subject to many of the same issues as 401(k)s, including:

-A key concern for American expats with retirement accounts is double taxation – the risk of retirement account income being taxed in both the United States (as described above, based on the expat being a US citizen) and a foreign country (based on the expat residing in or deriving “foreign-source” income from such foreign country).
-Taxes are bad enough in one country; you certainly do not want to pay taxes on the same income in two countries, if possible.
+A key concern for American expats with retirement accounts is double taxation – the risk of retirement account income being taxed in both the United States (based on the expat being a US citizen) and a foreign country (based on the expat residing in or deriving “foreign-source” income from such foreign country).
+Taxes are a significant burden in one country, let alone paying taxes on the same income in two countries.

 Fortunately, the US tax system offers the American expat three possible provisions to reduce this risk of double taxation:

 - Tax Treaties- The US has agreed to tax treaties with many foreign countries.
 These tax treaties can determine whether the US or the applicable foreign country (and most importantly, not both jurisdictions) can tax the retirement account income.

 - Foreign Earned Income Exclusion- The exclusion allows you to exclude certain income earned outside of the US from US taxation.
 If applicable, the foreign-earned income exclusion can subject retirement account income to a single level of taxation in the foreign country and not in the United States.

 - Foreign Tax Credit- The foreign tax credit affords a dollar-for-dollar credit against US tax liabilities for certain taxes you paid to a foreign government.
 With the foreign tax credit, you can address the double taxation problem by, in effect, “netting” the foreign tax liability against US tax liabilities.